sumanyumuku98/contextual-bias/README.md

 ## Curating Contextually Fair Data
 To curate contextually fair data for a protected attribute and fixed budget w.r.t to either `topK`, `bottomK` and `custom` co-occuring categories use:
 ```
-python fairSelection.py --data_mode train --bias_class skateboard --budget 500 --k 5
+python fairSelection.py --data_mode train --bias_class cup --budget 500 --k 10
 ```
-The above example curates fair data for protected class `skateboard` with a budget of `500` and co-occuring classes being the top `5`.
+The above example curates fair data for protected class `skateboard` with a budget of `500` and co-occuring classes being the top `10`.
 The selected ids are saved in `out_files`.

 ## Citation
 If you find the work useful, do cite: